abertschi/ad-free/README.md

 Detector which parses Spotify notifications for properties which are only present on advertisement.
 This approach detects all advertisement.

 ### Ad blocking
 [AudioManager](https://developer.android.com/reference/android/media/AudioManager.html), Android's Audio System provides several streams on which audio can be played.
 Spotify, alike many music players, plays audio on the stream [STREAM_MUSIC](https://developer.android.com/reference/android/media/AudioManager.html#STREAM_MUSIC).
-In case of ad detection, Ad Free mutes _STREAM MUSIC_ and calls an [AdPlugin](.app/src/main/java/ch/abertschi/adump/plugin/AdPlugin.kt). `AdPlugins` aim to replace Spotify's advertisement.
-They play music on the alternative audio stream _STREAM VOICE CALL_ and are therefore not affected by the mute of _STREAM MUSIC_.
+In case of ad detection, Ad Free mutes _STREAM MUSIC_ and calls a configured [AdPlugin](.app/src/main/java/ch/abertschi/adump/plugin/AdPlugin.kt). `AdPlugins` aim to replace Spotify's advertisement.
+They play music on an alternative stream are therefore not affected by the mute of _STREAM MUSIC_.

 #### Plugins

-Currently, an [instance](./app/src/main/java/ch/abertschi/adump/plugin/interdimcable/InterdimCablePlugin.kt) of `AdPlugin` is implemented which replaces Spotify advertisements with interdimensional cable advertisements featured in [Adult Swims's Rick and Morty TV series](https://en.wikipedia.org/wiki/Rick_and_Morty).
+Currently, an [instance](./app/src/main/java/ch/abertschi/adump/plugin/interdimcable/InterdimCablePlugin.kt) of `AdPlugin` is implemented which replaces Spotify advertisements with interdimensional cable advertisements featured in [Adult Swims's Rick and Morty TV series](https://www.youtube.com/watch?v=ESab_umifCU&list=PLNu47mcqeyiATtjW5pIRWlpXBu4pUezdP).

 ## Compatibility
 Due to the lack of notifications on Android TV, Ad Free is currently not compatible with Android TV.